vito-go/mywords/README.md

 - Thanks to  [The Economist China ](https://www.economist.com/topics/china) for providing us with high-quality English reading materials, enriching our learning with abundant content.
 - Special thanks to [Bitbucket.org/xwang](https://bitbucket.org/xwang/mdict-analysis/src/master/)for providing the Python dictionary parsing tool, which is crucial for us to build the vocabulary database.
 - Special thanks to [louischeung.top](http://louischeung.top:225/mdict%E8%AF%8D%E5%85%B8%E5%8C%85/)  for providing the Oxford Advanced English-Chinese bilingual dictionary, which is highly valuable for English learners.
-- We express our deep gratitude to all users who have actively provided feedback and suggestions through WeChat or Email.
+- We express our deep gratitude to all users who have actively provided feedback and suggestions through Telegram or Email.
 - Thanks to all contributors, testers, and users who have supported and used our tool.
 It is your support that drives the continuous improvement of this project.